mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

    sudo apt-get install make gcc-arm-none-eabi

 To install the Crazyflie Client, we recommend you to follow `these steps <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`__
-(Prerequisites installation and Installing from source).
+(Prerequisites installation and Installing from source - Linux part).

 6.2 Vicon
 ---------